International Student and Scholar Services (ISSS)

 Upload your One Card photo

 The AU One Card will be your all-access pass to campus.
-You’ll use it to enter your residence hall, purchase meals, check out books, print and more.
-You can either submit your photo online, then pick up your card at the front desk of your residence hall during move-in, or take a picture once you arrive on campus.
+You'll use it to enter your residence hall, purchase meals, check out books, print, and more.
+You can submit your photo online, then pick up your card at the One Card office in Mary Graydon Student Center during move-in.

 Complete your recreational sports and fitness registration Optional for matriculation: